 Your closing statement may include a credit from the seller for estimated unbilled and unpaid taxes.
 The exact amount is not available until the actual tax bill is calculated in April of the year the tax is due.
 In most cases the new owner will receive the next tax bill and will pay the seller’s unpaid taxes.

 If you have an escrow with your mortgage company, we suggest you contact them to see if they require a copy of the bill sent to them.
+We do not mail copies of bills to mortgage companies; however, we will mail one to the property owner and you will provide it to your mortgage company.

-Do not be alarmed if the Mortgage Company listed is not yours.
-This is for informational purposes only and does not necessarily mean that company will be paying the taxes.
 We recommend you contact your mortgage company to make sure they have the correct information and will be making payment from your escrow.

 Below are links you may find helpful: